-Prerequisite: BIOL-3415 or BIOL- 4213 or equivalent with a grade of "C" or better.
-Junior standing required.
+Prerequisite: Biology or Cellular Molecular Biology majors must first complete their major's Biology Foundation with a 2.5 GPA.
+BIOL-3415 with a grade of "C" or better.
 Lab studies involve culture, identification, and control of microorganisms.
 Also included are the basic immunological concepts and serologic techniques.
 This course is normally offered in the spring semester.